lukesherman/hdi_downscaling_mosaiks/data/preds/ReadMe.txt

 					   		  produced ADM1 HDI estimates.

-					   		- ADM2 estimates for Ireland are not released as the ADM2 units from geoBoundaries are so small that they are not cannot be adequately verified.
+					   		- ADM2 estimates for Ireland are not released as the ADM2 units from geoBoundaries are so small that they cannot be adequately verified.

 est_total_pop:				- Total population count contained in each ADM2 region.
 This